-In addition, Frost uses metaphors to lead us toward a destination.
-Then he allows us to joyfully discover it on our own.
+In addition, Frost uses metaphors to lead us toward a destination, and then he allows us to joyfully discover it on our own.
 He doesn’t tell us what to believe; he just causes us to believe it.

-And like every great ad, his poems get better with every repetition.
+Like every great radio ad, Robert Frost poems get better with every repetition.

-Robert Frost noticed the binary relationship between the hot and cold theories of earth’s destruction and wrote “Fire and Ice” exactly 100 years ago.
+Frost wrote “Fire and Ice” exactly 100 years ago after noticing the binary relationship between the hot and cold theories of earth’s destruction.

 Some say the world will end in fire,